 Retract the stabiliser extensions with the levers on the valve or the controller depending on your crane configuration.
 Make sure the catcher 2 [option] is securely locked.

 Always ensure that the stabiliser legs and stabiliser extensions are in transport position and securely locked.

-7.3 Switching off the control system
+7.4 Switching off the control system

-- Switch off the control system with the on/off button . - Disengage the PTO.
+Switch off the control system with the on/off button .